WebberZone/contextual-related-posts/readme.txt

     * [Pro] New feature to set the weight of the title, content and excerpt in the related posts algorithm
     * [Pro] New parameter `display_only_on_tax_ids` to display related posts only on specific taxonomy terms
     * [Pro] New option added to the Edit Post meta box mapped to `include_cat_ids` to include related posts from specific categories only
+    * [Pro] New *Clear cache* button in the settings page to clear the cache

 * Enhancements:
     * The plugin supports `WP_Query` directly if `crp_query` is set in the query arguments
     * Optimized media handler to reduce the number of queries
+    * Cache posts setting is changed to be true by default

 * Bug fix:
     * `trim_char` function returned a blank string instead of the original string if length was 0